NeLLi-team/gvclass/docs/tutorials/getting-started.md

 `PkV-RF01` was a protein (`.faa`) input, so GVClass skipped gene calling: its genetic code shows `no_fna`, and the GC content and coding-density columns are not computed for it.
 The two `.fna` bins were gene-called, so they report a real genetic code (`codemeta`) and nucleotide statistics.

-That is a full GVClass run. `example_results/` now holds the per-query files alongside the combined summary; exact vote counts and distances can shift slightly from run to run because tree inference is multithreaded.
+That is a full GVClass run. `example_results/` now holds the combined summaries, run metadata, and per-query tarballs; exact vote counts and distances can shift slightly from run to run because tree inference is multithreaded.

 ## Next steps